Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which is included in the purpose of the 'design and transition' value chain activity?
+### Which is included in the purpose of the Design and Transition value chain activity?

 - [ ] Ensuring that service components are available when needed.
 - [ ] Providing transparency and good stakeholder relationships.